Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 * NumPy 1.18
 * TensorFlow 2.3
 * Keras 2.4
-* Matplotlib 3.3 (if you want to train a model that recognizes digits by your own)
+* Matplotlib 3.3 (if you want to train a model that recognizes digits on your own)
 * OpenCV 4.4

-But other versions of that libraries can also work.
+Other versions of that libraries can also work.
-If you already have any of those libraries installed first try with your version.
+If you already have any of those libraries installed try with those versions.
-If sth doesn't work, then install the version of that library that I proposed.
+If sth doesn't work, then install the versions that I proposed.

 ## Installation
 Simply download the project as a compressed folder or clone it.
 Then you have to make sure that [Code requirements](#Code-requirements) are met.
-To check for yourself how the program works you don't have to train your CNN model.
+In order to run the program you don't have to train your own AI model.
-Already trained is saved in Models folder.
+Already trained one is saved in Models folder.
 Using Terminal/Command Prompt navigate to the correct directory and run main_file.py using the following command: python main_file.py

 ## Usage